Phil Enock, PhD

 Working with other highly sensitive people (HSPs) is a specialty of mine.
 Because I'm one too.If this is a new idea to you: Don't worry, it's not another diagnosis, just a common trait that may illuminate some things if it fits you.The concept of the HSP is not widely known.
 It was first described in The Highly Sensitive Person by Elaine Aron.The greater "sensitivity" mostly consists of having more intense emotions, being sensitive and empathic to other people, highly affected by one's environment, and more alert when new situations remind you of old situations (including traumatic ones).It's common.
 It's not a disorder, it's a personality trait with these characteristics:

 I find it more interesting and empowering to discuss and identify with being an HSP than about mental health diagnoses of "anxiety disorders" or "major depressive disorder" for example.For more info, see this summary article, this personal story, or this more in-depth article.There's a self-test, identical to the research-tested HSP-R scale.
-My score is a 6.Contact me or schedule a free 30-minute consultation about somatic therapy for highly sensitive people.→ back to main page
+My score is a 6.Contact me or schedule a free 30-minute consultation about somatic coaching for highly sensitive people.→ back to main page

 document.title = "SE Training Resources from Phil";